intel/opencl-intercept-layer/README.md

 All controls are documented [here](docs/controls.md).

 Instructions to build the Intercept Layer for OpenCL Applications can be found [here](docs/build.md).

+Instructions to use the Intercept Layer for OpenCL Applications Loader (cliprof) can be found [here](docs/cliprof.md).

 Instructions to install the Intercept Layer for OpenCL Applications can be found [here](docs/install.md).